-If we translate this into a cash value based upon the price of a staple food such as flour or rice in Canada, it equals between $5-10 in today’s money.
+If we translate this into a cash value based upon the price of a staple food such as flour or rice in Canada, it equals between $5-10.

 How does Muslim Hands distribute your Zakat al-Fitr?

-As many of us in Canada are not easily able to find a deserving person and deliver the meal ourselves, Muslim Hands can distribute your Zakat al-Fitr on your behalf.
+As many of us in Canada are not easily able to find deserving people and deliver the meal ourselves, Muslim Hands can distribute Zakat al-Fitr on your behalf.

 Zakat al-Fitr may seem like a small act, but it has a big impact and great reward.
-Therefore we must ensure that we pay it on time.
+Therefore, we must ensure we fulfill this important obligatory duty.
 Make sure you don’t miss the deadline!
-In fact, why not pay now with Muslim Hands?
+You can also pay now with Muslim Hands?